sjwaight/MCW-Cloud-native-applications/Hands-on-lab/Before the HOL - Cloud-native applications.md

 1. Microsoft Azure subscription must be pay-as-you-go or MSDN.

-   - Trial subscriptions will _not_ work.
+   - Trial Azure Subscriptions will _not_ work.

    - To complete this lab setup (including [Task 5: Create a Service Principal](#Task-5-Create-a-Service-Principal)) ensure your account includes the following: